akaur13/amy-storefront/README.md

 Before you clone this repo, you need to install the latest node.js, currently it is v6.3.1.

-After Node.js is installed, execute the commands below to install bower and gulp-cli:
+After Node.js is installed, execute the commands below to install npm and gulp-cli:
 ```
-npm install bower -g

 npm install gulp-cli -g
 ```
 Install ruby and sass, because we use sass as the css preprocessor.